 HOW DO WE FACILITATE LEARNING THROUGH PLAY?

-At St. Paul Christian Day Care and Kindergarten we offer developmentally appropriate experiences throughout the day that allow the children to learn and grow in all areas of development through play.
+At Elm Tree Christian Child Care Center we offer developmentally appropriate experiences throughout the day that allow the children to learn and grow in all areas of development through play.
 Our teachers are constantly observing each child to determine where they are at developmentally and they plan weekly topics of discussion based on the interests of the children along with activities and experiences to continue to challenge them.

 Each classroom is equipped with different interest areas that allow the children to choose what they want to engage with on a daily basis.
 We also incorporate multi-cultural materials and activities to increase tolerance, understanding, and acceptance of individual differences.
 Above all, we offer a nurturing environment with positive teacher-child interactions that promote creativity, respect, and provide consistency.